pololu/pololu-tic-software/README.md

 ## Version history

 - 1.8.0 (unreleased):
-  - Added support for tic06a.
+  - Added support for the Tic 36v4.
 - 1.7.0 (2019-01-31):
   - Added support for the Tic N825.
   - Added support for the new features in firmware version 1.06: limit switches,